-Survivalists competing in Season 7 of “Alone” have endured the harsh conditions and aggressive predators of the remote Arctic region of Canada known as the Northwest Territories.
+Survivalists competing in Season 7 of “Alone” endured the harsh conditions and aggressive predators of the remote Arctic region of Canada known as the Northwest Territories.
 The intense competition centers on the shores of the Great Slave Lake, traditional home to the Lutsel Kʼe Dene First Nation community, based on the lake’s eastern arm.
 The Lutsel K’e, whose ancestors have lived in the area for centuries, have welcomed the “Alone” team to their region, sharing guidance on what this demanding landscape has to offer—and how to conduct themselves in a respectful way in their ancestral lands.

 Here are some illuminating facts about the territory and the Lutsel K’e people: